-Where a participant -
+Where a participant-

-- (a) in his capacity as such enters into any transaction with a clearing facility; and - (b) but for this paragraph, would be a party to that transaction as agent, then as between the clearing facility and any other person, the participant is for all purposes- - (i) deemed not to be a party to that transaction as agent; and - (ii) deemed to be a party to that transaction as principal,notwithstanding any other enactment or rule of law.
+- (a) in his capacity as such enters into any transaction with a clearing facility; and - (b) but for this paragraph, would be a party to that transaction as agent, then as between the clearing facility and any other person, the participant is for all purposes- - (i) deemed not to be a party to that transaction as agent; and - (ii) deemed to be a party to that transaction as principal,

-18. Securities deposited with clearing facility.
+18. Securities deposited with clearing facility

-(1) A civil action, claim or demand, for a right, title or interestheld by any person in securities or futures contracts deposited by a participant with a clearing facility in accordance with the rules of the clearing facility, does not lie, and may not be commenced or allowed, against the clearing facility or its nominees, notwithstanding any other enactment or rule of law.

-(2) The operation of sub-section (1) in respect of securities deposited with a clearing facility is subject to any modifications and exclusions provided in the rules of the clearing facility.
+- (1) A civil action, claim or demand, for a right, title or interest held by any person in securities or futures contracts deposited by a participant with a clearing facility in accordance with the rules of the clearing facility, does not lie, and may not be commenced or allowed, against the clearing facility or its nominees, notwithstanding any other enactment or rule of law. - (2) The operation of subsection (1) in respect of securities deposited with a clearing facility is subject to any modifications and exclusions provided in the rules of the clearing facility.

-19. Preservation of Rights.
+19. Preservation of rights

-Except to the extent that it expressly provides, this Part does not operate to limit, restrict or otherwise affect -

-(a) a right, title, interest, privilege, obligation or liability of a person;

-(b) an investigation, legal proceeding or remedy in respect of the right, title, interest, privilege, obligation or liability.
+- (1) Except to the extent that it expressly provides, this Part does not operate to limit, restrict or otherwise affect- - (a) a right, title, interest, privilege, obligation or liability of a person; - (b) an investigation, legal proceeding or remedy in respect of the right, title, interest, privilege, obligation or liability.